Does Avis Budget Group (CAR) Pay a Dividend? (2026)

 The bottom line on the CAR dividend

-Avis Budget Group runs one of the three big global vehicle-rental platforms (CAR) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+Avis Budget Group (CAR) pays about its stated yield.
 For the full picture see the CAR guide.
 Walnut can show how CAR fits your real portfolio.
 It is not an investment adviser.

 FAQ

-Does Avis Budget Group runs one of the three big global vehicle-rental platforms (CAR) pay a dividend?
+Does Avis Budget Group (CAR) pay a dividend?

 +